 This is my least favorite question, but because it's often an uncomfortable question for many potential puppy buyers to ask, I believe it's worth addressing some of these concerns up front.
 I often wonder whether someone should own a large breed dog like a Swissy if the cost of buying/adopting a puppy is a major factor in the purchase decision.
 Simply put, the price of the puppy is a small drop in the bucket compared to the cost of taking care of that dog over the course of its life.
 That said, there's no reason to overcharge for Swissy puppies and it is a very valid question because prices for Swissy puppies seem to run the gamut.

-I've seen Greater Swiss Mountain Dog puppies advertised on the internet for $1000, and I know of breeders charging $3000 plus.
-Personally, I would have reservations about both ends of that spectrum.
+I've seen Greater Swiss Mountain Dog puppies advertised on the internet for $1000, and I would have reservations about such an inexpensive Swissy puppy.
 Those who are charging less may be "fire selling" puppies because they cannot find homes (ask yourself why they can't?)
-And those who charge more may just be taking advantage of people who are desperate to get a puppy NOW when the supply of puppies may be limited.
+If anyone is charging more than $3000, I worry they are taking advantage of people who are desperate to get a puppy NOW when the supply of puppies may be limited.
 But I assure you, if you exercise patience, you will be able to find a puppy from a reputable breeder without being gouged.

 All Aegis GMSD puppies, whether pet or show, are $2500.